 The House of Keys is the Lower Branch of Tynwald, which consists of 24 members who represent single member and multi member constituencies.
 The members of the House of Keys are directly elected by the people of the Isle of Man.

-The administration of an election is the responsibility of the Chief Secretary's Office.
+The administration of an election is the responsibility of the Crown and Elections Unit of the Cabinet Office.

 The amended Representation of the People Act 1995 and the Representation of the People Regulations 2006 are now available in the document which is available to download from the bottom of this page.
 This document includes the Election Rules at Schedule 2 to the 1995 Act.